mayooryea/Kultra-Mega-Stores-KMS-Inventory-Analysis---SQL-Case-Study/README.md

 # Kultra-Mega-Stores-KMS-Inventory-Analysis---SQL-Case-Study
-🏢 Business Context (Brief) Kultra Mega Stores (KMS), a top office supplies retailer in Nigeria, tasked me with analyzing historical order data from its Abuja division to identify insights for improving operations and boosting profitability.
+🏢 Business Context: Kultra Mega Stores (KMS), a top office supplies retailer in Nigeria, tasked me with analyzing historical order data from its Abuja division to identify insights for improving operations and boosting profitability.